 A complete experimental study is carried out in order to determine the quality of the proposed algorithm.
-The aim of this study is threefold: firstly, the adaptation of FEPDS to concept drift is analysed.
-After that, a second study where the quality of the knowledge is analysed is carried out.
-Finally, the scalability of the proposal is analysed in order to test its stability in the long run.
+The aim of this study is threefold: first, the adaptation of FEPDS to concept drift is analyzed; after that, a second study where the quality of the knowledge is analyzed is carried out; finally, the scalability of the proposal is analyzed in order to test its stability in the long run.
 These studies are shown in this section.
-Firstly, the experimental framework is presented in Subsection IV-A. Then the method is analysed for concept drift adaptation in Subsection IV-B. The quality of the insights extracted is analysed in Subsection IV-C. Finally, a scalability analysis of FEPDS is presented in Subsection IV-D.
+First, Section IV-A presents the experimental framework.
+Then, in Section IV-B, the method is analyzed for concept drift adaptation.
+In Section IV-C, the quality of the insights extracted is analyzed.
+Finally, in Section IV-D, a scalability analysis of FEPDS is presented.

-A. Experimental framework
+A. Experimental Framework

 In this section, the details of the experimental framework are shown in order to ease the reproducibility of this study.
-First, the datasets employed are presented.
+First, the data sets employed are presented.
 Next, the parameters employed by FEPDS are shown.
 Finally, the quality measures employed for determining the quality of the insights are presented.
-For further information and tools to reproduce this study, please refer to our GitHub repository1.
+For further information and tools to reproduce this study, please refer to our GitHub repository.1

-a) Datasets: For the first study, datasets were artificially generated using the MOA software [57].
+1) Data Sets: For the first study, datasets were artificially generated using the MOA software [57].
 Two sets of three datasets each were generated, one set containing an abrupt drift and the other containing a gradual drift.
-In both cases, drifts occur every 50.000 instances.
-For gradual drift, the size of the change window is 10.000.
-All datasets were generated using 500.000 instances, so 9 changes were produced.
+In both cases, drifts occur every fifty thousand instances.
+For gradual drift, the size of the change window is ten thousand.
+All datasets were generated using five hundred thousand instances, so nine changes were produced.